pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №14
-> An audit revealed that all ammunition deliveries under contracts signed in 2023 were subject to incorrect quantity control.
+> An audit revealed that all ammunition supplies under contracts signed in 2023 were subject to improper quantity control.
 > For each such delivery, the quantity should have been increased by 25%.
 ```sql
 begin;